By Admin / September 14, 2021

 4. Understand the relevance of drones

-5. Make it fun
+5. Make learning fun

-Perhaps we should have mentioned this already, but Malabunga has another feather in his cap as well.
+Perhaps we should’ve mentioned this already, but Malabunga has another feather in his cap as well.
 Two of Malabunga’s students – Danny Pham and Riley Edwards – took first place in the national SkillsUSA® sUAS Commercial (Drone) Competition.
 The competition was developed through a partnership with Pitsco Education, CrossFlight Sky Solutions, MINDS-i Robotics, and the University of Florida’s Herbert Wertheim College of Engineering.
 Since winning the contest, Danny Pham has joined the Air Force, and Riley Edwards has declared his intention to pursue mechanical engineering, possibly with a drones tie-in.
 How is that for career relevance?!

 Every new technology presents teachers with a new learning curve.
 But if drones intrigue you, simply immerse yourself and the barriers to entry, which at first might have felt insurmountable, will quickly fall away.
-You will quickly discover you have no shortage of supporters and allies in your corner – including Pitsco.
+You’ll quickly discover you have no shortage of supporters and allies in your corner – including Pitsco.

 Five-Easy-Steps-Teach-Drones-1000-0921